April 28th 2018

 Is your lunchtime lull or blood sugar plateau taking its toll on your energy levels?
 Here are 5 ways to eat and drink your way to a more productive work day

-Has your diet become your to-do list’s worst enemy?
-If so, there’s still time to mend their fraught relationship courtesy of the right nutrition know-how and the right foods to help fuel your productivity and take it to the next level.
+Is your diet your to-do list’s worst enemy?
+Some foods may be hindering your working day by making your energy levels slump and your mind feel foggy.
+But, with the right nutrition know-how and the right foods you can change your diet to help fuel your productivity and take it to the next level.

 “Foods that can be converted quickly into glucose such as confectionary, ‘white flour’ products such as croissants or heavily processed foods will create a sudden surge of energy followed by a big dip and so steer clear of these.
 Be mindful of too much caffeine or diet drinks as these can do the same thing,” advises Henrietta.